fredwu/crawler/README.md

 Crawler is under active development, below is a non-comprehensive list of features to be implemented.

-- [x] Set the maximum crawl level.
+- [x] Set the maximum crawl depth.
 - [ ] Save to disk.
 - [x] Set timeouts.
 - [ ] The ability to manually stop/pause/restart the crawler.